-We study the timing of payment of dividends in the pre-merger.
+We study the timing of payment of dividends in the pre- merger.
 The dividend is measured by the dividend payout ratio is the ratio of dividend per share paid to earnings per share generated.
 This assessment of the dividend is made on just three years preceding the merger.
 The dividend is an ordinary one, it was paid in cash.
-We collected the day of announcement of the dividend, the exdividend day and dividend payment day from annual reports available online on the website "cvscaremark.com" and the "Associated Press Report" for CVSCaremark society.
+We collected the day of announcement of the dividend, the exdividend day and dividend payment day from annual online on the website and the "Associated Press available reports "cvscaremark.com" Report" for CVSCaremark society.